 - The MU Partnership for Educational Renewal (MPER), supported in large part by the Hook Center at the College of Education, is one of the largest and most successful school partnerships of its kind in the nation.

-- Mizzou Ed has more graduate students than any other college or school at Mizzou and was the first college at Mizzou to offer a degree completely online.
+- The College of Education & Human Development has more graduate students than any other college or school at Mizzou and was the first college at Mizzou to offer a degree completely online.
 The college offers more online options than any other college or school at Mizzou.

-Teacher preparation: 16 teacher preparation areas leading to state certification at elementary and secondary levels
+Teacher preparation: 14 teacher preparation areas leading to state certification from early childhood to secondary levels (or PK-12)

 - Department of Learning, Teaching & Curriculum